alex1yaremchuk/first-pull-request/CONTRIBUTING.md

 9. **Create a Pull Request**: GitHub will show a banner at the top of your repo's main page saying that there is a branch and suggesting to create a PR for it.
 Or you could go to "Pull requests" tab and create new pull request there.

-10. **Follow your PR**: In some time we will approve and merge your pull request.
+10. **Follow your PR**: We will review and merge your pull request in due course.
 You'll see your changes in this repo and your name among contributors.
 And [https://alex1yaremchuk.github.io/first-pull-request/index.html](this page) shows more decent arithmetics.